qiyao-pan/qiyao-pan.github.io/content/blog/_index.md

   author: Qiyao Pan
   categories_link: true
   description: |
-    A journal of coding, visualization, and mapping.
+    A journal of coding, visualization, and thinking.

     Check out the _index.md file in the /blog folder to edit this content.